wemulate/wemulate-api/README.md

 It is also possible to start the backend with all dependencies and surrounding systems.

 #### Install Dependencies
+To start the backend in the development modus with a started salt-api and also a postgres database following requirements are necessary:

 1. Install Python  (Python 3.7 Recommended): `sudo apt install python3.7`
 2. Install pip: `sudo apt-get install python3-pip`
 3. Install virtualenv: using pip3 `sudo pip3 install virtualenv`